ppotturi/adp-documentation/docs/index.md

 date: 2024-01-22
 weight: 1
 ---
+!!!note

-# PLEASE NOTE: We are current moving across documentation
+    We are current moving across documentation

 # What is the Defra Azure Development Platform (ADP)?